Andrew-Opp/AWS-Penetration-Testing-Lab/README.md

 # Set:
 $_DVWA[ 'db_user' ] = 'dvwa';
 $_DVWA[ 'db_password' ] = 'password';
+$_DVWA[ 'db_server' ] = '<Internal Server private IP>';

 sudo systemctl restart apache2
 ```
+> 💡 The internal MySQL server at `<Internal Server private IP>` acts as the backend for the DVWA application hosted on the DVWA-Server.
+This simulates a common real-world scenario where the app and database are isolated across subnets.

 ## 🛠️ Internal Server Configuration